HTML And Front-end Architecture

 • Use predictable and consistent navigation & actionable components

-• Include useful feedback and error handling
+• Include useful feedback (form field labels) and error handling messages

 Robust

-• Maximize compatibility with current assistive technology
+• Maximize compatibility with current assistive technology and browsers

 • Follow HTML standards and use semantic HTML